mkitt/watchn/README.md

 ### TODO ###

+* If a file is added, needs to be added to the watchn queue
 * If a file has been deleted, need to remove it from the list
+* Key command to force a refresh
 * Refactor naming scheme?
-* If a file is added, needs to be added to the watchn queue
 * Kill switch?
-* Refactor dirty glob methods => include options for filtering files or file types in a directory
 * Add shell support
+* Add man page
 * Add examples => include usage with growl summary support
-* Add man page
 * Update github wiki
+* Refactor dirty glob methods => include options for filtering files or file types in a directory
 * Peer review